Grantmaking Focus Areas

 • Preserving Natural Assets – Recognizing the impacts of expanding development and a changing climate, this program area focuses on work that protects ecosystems and provides economic and health benefits for the communities we serve, with priority for projects related to:

-• Expanding Conservation Initiatives Conserving plant and animal species; Responsible land management that keeps ecosystems intact; and Sustainable energy initiatives.
+• Expanding Conservation Initiatives Land management, protection, and species conservation; and Sustainable energy initiatives.

-• Outdoor Access and Recreational Opportunities Access to outdoor spaces and recreational opportunities; Green urban spaces; Connections between urban and rural green space; and Environmental education.
+• Outdoor Access and Environmental Education Access to outdoor spaces and recreational opportunities; and Environmental education.

-• Rivers – Conservation and recreation strategies that improve river health and the relationship between communities and rivers.
+• River Health and Access – Conservation and recreation strategies that improve river health and the relationship between communities and rivers.

 • Family Legacy – Maintaining a sense of place, including what makes each region unique, was important to Anne and Gene Worrell.
 In honor of this legacy, the Foundation dedicates a portion of the grantmaking budget to support: